GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 2. For each table, decide if it’s a data table or a layout table.
 3. Inspect the source code associated with each table.

-##### Data tables
+    <h5>Data tables</h5>

-1. Look at each data table.
+2. Look at each data table.
 Is it simple or complex?
-2. Look at the markup of its column and/or row headers.
+3. Look at the markup of its column and/or row headers.
 Once you record a pass you can move to the next test.
 Inspect the code in the header cell for any of the following:
 	* is marked up with a `<th>` element — most appropriate for simple tables
 	* uses a `<th>` with a scope attribute e.g. `<th scope="col">` for a column header, or `<th scope=“row”>` for a row header — mostly used for complex tables
 	* has an `id` attribute, and the data cell references that `id`'s value using a `headers` attribute  — mostly used for complex tables
 	* doesn’t use `<th>` but instead uses the ARIA "rowheader" or "columnheader" role in the header cell element.

-3. If none of these options have been used to markup the header cell, record a failure.
+4. If none of these options have been used to markup the header cell, record a failure, noting the reasonß.

-##### Layout tables
+    <h5>Layout tables</h5>

-1. If it’s a layout table, record a failure if the `<table>`  has any of the following:
+5. If it’s a layout table, record a failure, noting the reason, if the `<table>`  has any of the following:
 	* `<th>`, `<thead>`, `<tfoot>` and `<caption>` elements
 	* a `summary` attribute on the `<table>` element
 	* `scope` or `headers` attributes on `<td>` elements.

-2. Remember to resize your browser window and test at the site’s other viewports if there is any change in page content or layout.
+6. Remember to resize your browser window and test at the other viewport sizes.
+If there is no change to page content or layout, enter ‘no change’ in the results and don’t test for that viewport.

 ##### Other failure points

-If you happen to see this, record a failure.
+If you happen to see this, record a failure, noting the reason.

 * A table uses `id` and `headers` attributes but associates content cells with the wrong header cells.